muroon/go-athena/README.md

 the driver will **panic** indicating so.
 If there are new offerings in Athena and/or helpful additions, feel free to PR.

+## Result Mode

+go-athena has the following modes to get the result of the query.

+- API (default)
+- DL
+- GZIP DL

+Note

+- DL and GZIP DL Mode are used only in the Select statement.
+  - Other statements automatically use API mode under DL or GZIP DL Mode.
+- Detailed explanation is described [here](doc/result_mode.md).

 ## Testing